WEATHER: Philadelphia, partly sunny, high of 83; Harrisburg, partly sunny, high of 81; Pittsburgh, partly cloudy, high of 82.

 * An Evening Sun editorial wants to know: When will the state produce an easy-to-use app to allow access to state restaurant inspection reports?

 * An Inquirer editorial unblinkingly confronts how “America chose a massacre” in Orlando through a number of factors.

 * The Erie Times-News looks at both sides of a dispute over a large Community Development Block Grant.

 * The Citizens’ Voice editorial board lays out a strong, cogent case for the state to increase pre-K funding by $90 million.

 Want to subscribe to City & State PA’s monthly magazine?
 Just send an email to David Alpher at firstname.lastname@example.org and get the details!

-10 a.m. - Philadelphia City Council Committee on Public Health and Human Services will meet.
+3 p.m. - Philadelphia City Council Committee on Public Health and Human Services will meet.
 Room 400, City Hall, Philadelphia.

 Want to advertise in First Read?